 Salade Niçoise is a beautiful French composed salad that looks fancy but is incredibly easy to make.
 The traditional version is often made with tuna, but here it’s replaced with baked tofu, which makes a great stand-in.
 And the array of ingredients—white beans or chickpeas, slender green beans, tomatoes, and olives—make it a splendid main dish salad for summer meal, either for busy weeknights or for company meals.
 Serve with any combination of fresh corn on the cob, a crusty bread, cold soup, or grilled vegetables. more→

-This luscious main-dish salad is a crowd-pleaser.
+This luscious main-dish salad is a crowd-pleaser — it makes a generous portion, and so is a good potluck dish.
 Brown rice mingles with chewy baked tofu, pineapple chunks, broccoli and bell peppers.
 Leftovers are great in for portable lunches, packed in a container.
 Adapted from The Vegetarian Family Cookbook. more→

 Fruity flavors mingle with broccoli, greens, and sprouts, in this luscious tofu salad.
 It’s delicious with mango, but since it’s not always available, pineapple is a good alternative.